MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

 1. Close the PowerShell window.

-1. Open a regular PowerShell window, without elevation, right clicking the Windows button in the task bar, then select **Terminal**.
+1. Open a regular (non-elevated) PowerShell window by right-clicking the Windows button and selecting **Terminal**.

 1. Run the **Connect-ExchangeOnline** cmdlet to use the Exchange Online PowerShell module and connect to your tenant: